 To paraphrase a song from my youth, “how did we get here?”
 Where should we turn to understand the role of intellectual property in the era of the Internet and the decoding of the human genome.
 We could turn to the cutting edge of technology or to economics or information theory.
 But none of those would be as useful a starting place as a letter that was written about two hundred years ago, using a high-tech quill pen, about a subject far from the digital world.

 Trackbacks from: BUY CALAN OVER THE COUNTER.
 BUY CALAN OVER THE COUNTER.
 BUY CALAN OVER THE COUNTER.
 BUY CALAN OVER THE COUNTER.
-CALAN samples.
-CALAN street price.
+Where can i order CALAN without prescription.
+CALAN without prescription.
 Kjøpe CALAN på nett, köpa CALAN online.
-CALAN blogs.
+CALAN no rx.

 Posted by admin on September 18, 2008